ceotjoe/SilverTimer_PWA/README.md

 - Inspired by electrochemical applications of silver concentration.

 >[!NOTE]
 >This app was developed just as a proof of concept for AI supported development with the help of [Grok AI](https://grok.com).
+>Grok did the research on the Faraday formular for silver, it created the concept for the app and the wole source code.
+Also the documentatlion like this README.md.
+I just led it through an iterative approach to finish the app.

 >[!IMPORTANT]
 >- If you're using the timer function, this is currently only working in the foreground.
 Means the page needs to be open all the time until the timer is finished.